 If you happen to be visiting during the Holi Festival, a two-day event during spring sometime in February or March, then you are in for a colorful surprise.
 Known as the “festival of colors” and the “festival of sharing love,” this Hindu celebration has young and old alike running through the streets, throwing dry powder and colored watered onto each other.
 When you end up all covered in a rainbow of colors and completely exhausted, you will be glad to retreat to a hostel to rest up for the next day.
 You might want to make prior hotel reservations if you do choose to stay during the Holi Festival.

-Written by local enthusiast for Kathmandu hostels
+Written by Travel Expert Kathmandu

 Jakob Lombardi